 Chelsea is bordered by Sixth Avenue to the east; 14th Street to the south; the Hudson River to the west; and 30th Street to the north.
-The eastern and northern sections of the neighborhood contain commercial lofts – many of which have been converted to residential use – mirroring the character of neighboring midtown and Flatiron.
+The eastern and northern sections of the neighborhood contain commercial lofts, many of which have been converted to residential use, similar to Flatiron.
 The south and west sections of the neighborhood contain charming row houses that look like they could belong in the heart of the Village, but with the occasional mid-rise and modern high-rise building thrown in for good measure.
-And the far west side of Chelsea, home to the High Line Park, is completely different than the rest with its futuristic new construction condominiums and alluring galleries.
+And on the far west side of Chelsea, near the High Line Park, you can find futuristic apartment buildings and alluring galleries.
 Chelsea has something for everyone.